w3f/staking-rewards-collector/README.md

 After the tool executed successfully, it creates two files in the root folder.
 The JSON file contains some meta-data (e.g., sum of rewards and estimate of annualized return rate) and the CSV file gives the most important information in a table and thereby printable format.

 ### CSV Output
-The CSV output file contains a row for every day within the time frame where at least one staking reward occured.
+The CSV output file contains a row for every day within the time frame where at least one staking reward occurred.
 Other days are excluded.
 Example output:

 https://i.imgur.com/4LCsDOc.png